salihgunduz/epftoolbox_transfer_learning/README.md

 "target_source_DNNid_FT_experimentid_testday.h5"

 where FT means fine-tuned.
-The pre-treained models will be given as PT. hyperparameter_file_name can be copied from experimental_files
+The pre-treained models will be given as PT. hyperparameter_file_name can be copied from the folder "experimental_files".
+For example for Belgium DNN 4 is "

 For example to forecasting 01.01.2016 in Belgium market with DNN 4,  "BE_FR_4_FT/BE_FR_4_FT_1_1.h5" model is used.
 There are also random shuffle indexes files for each test day in the same folder  for producing same results.